-The Chamber is recommending a NO vote on the following issue:
+The Chamber is recommending a NO vote on this ballot issue.

 City of Fort Collins